Analytic K-semistability and local wall-crossing: Introduction

-The natural candidate for the obstruction to $K$-polystability of $X$ in the perturbed classes can be understood algebro-geometrically.
+The main theorem is a local verification of the Yau--Tian--Donaldson conjecture, near a cscK manifold.
+The key technical difficulty to overcome is that we are in general perturbing from a strictly semistable manifold instead of one that is polystable.
+The present work provides a technique that seems quite general in order to address such problems on the analytic side.
+Moreover, the final condition really says that the verification of $K$-polystability is a finite condition in these classes, which we now explain.

 In general, $K$-polystability asks one to verify that a certain numerical invariant, the {\it Donaldson--Futaki invariant} (see Section \ref{sec:backgroundKstability}), is non-negative for all test configurations of $X$, with equality if and only if the test configuration is a product test configuration, constructed from a $\C^*$-action on $X$.
-Since $X_0$ admits a cscK metric, it is $K$-polystable (\cite{stoppa,dervan-relative}), and the only test configurations with vanishing Donaldson--Futaki invariant are therefore product test configurations.
-Morally, test configurations on $X_0$ induce ones for $X$ and the Donaldson--Futaki invariant will have an expansion in the K\"ahler class whose leading order term is the one of the initial class.
-In particular, the natural candidate to test $K$-polystability on is the test configurations on $X$ induced from product test configurations on $X_0$.

-Our main result shows that this is precisely what one needs to test $K$-polystability for $X$ on, in classes near the initial semistable class.
+Since $X_0$ admits a cscK metric, it is $K$-polystable (\cite{stoppa,dervan-relative}), and appears as a most destabilizing object for $X$.
+It is then natural to expect that the classical Futaki invariant of $X_0$ will encode $K$-polystability for $X$ in nearby classes.

 The precise test configurations needed to test $K$-polystability of $X$ are obtained from the action of the reduced automorphism group of $X_0$ on its Kuranishi slice, and the associated invariants to be computed are explicitly described in Section \ref{sec:invariantsandwallcrossing}.
 We should highlight that it is a very difficult problem to test $K$-polystability in general, and our work provides a new instance where this can be achieved with a finite number of explicit test configurations.
 As an illustration, in Section \ref{sec:examples}, we apply Theorem \ref{thm:main} to small deformations of a $4$-point blow-up of $\P^1\times \P^1$, completing the picture developed in \cite{ClTip,rt}.